RepairKnowledge

 Countless Anti-Inflammatory Injections Later, Why Is the Lump Still There?

-"I've had six rounds of steroid and 5-FU injections over eight months, and the Sculptra lump is exactly the same size."
+"I've had six rounds of steroid and 5-FU (5-Fluorouracil) injections over eight months, and the Sculptra lump is exactly the same size."
 At FILLER REVISION, we hear this story several times a week.
 Over 70% of our collagen stimulator patients arrive after exhausting pharmacological options — steroids, 5-FU, or both — with no lasting improvement.
 The frustration is understandable: each injection costs money, time, and hope, yet the lump remains.

 The reason is not that your body is unusual.
 It is that these drugs face a fundamental biological limitation that no amount of dosage escalation can overcome.
 This article explains exactly why, and what FILLER REVISION does differently.